Green Dealflow » The Green Dealflow blog » Can Wood Unlock Cheaper Wind Turbines?

 Modern wind turbines stand as key players in steering the world towards Net Zero by 2050.
-Yet, to meet this target, the challenge lies in adding approximately 33,000 wind turbines annually and quintupling current installation growth by decade’s end.
+Yet, to meet this target, the challenge lies in adding approximately 33,000 wind turbines annually and quintupling current installation growth by the decade’s end.
 The hurdle?
 Soaring steel and commodity prices hamper developers’ will to construct higher and more effective turbines.
 Surprisingly, the solution might be found in the woods.
 Literally.
 Therefore, this article sets out to explore the question: Can wood unlock cheaper wind turbines?

 Bigger turbines are better – but also expensive

 Scaling up global wind turbine installations faces real-world challenges for developers.
-While increasing capacity is demanding larger and more effective turbines, the associated higher production costs, coupled with recent surges in commodity prices is forcing developers to choose smaller, less efficient towers to safeguard their margins.
+While increasing capacity is demanding larger and more effective turbines, the associated higher production costs, coupled with recent surges in commodity prices are forcing developers to choose smaller, less efficient towers to safeguard their margins.
 The average cost to build 1MW of wind turbine capacity has surged by 38% in the past two years, driven by a 93% increase in critical minerals since pre-COVID and volatile steel prices.

 Could scrap metal result in lower prices?

 The use of scrap metal in wind turbine manufacturing, exemplified by Siemens Gamesa’s GreenerTower and Vestas’ low-emission tower made from 100% steel scrap, offers a potential cost-saving avenue.
-As the cost of scrap metal generally undercuts that of virgin steel, and recycling saves 72% of the energy we need for primary production, these initiatives could lead to significant savings once commercial maturity and large-scale production is achieved, but even when we get to that point, uncertainty lingers about whether these efforts will lead to future reductions in wind turbine prices or if manufactures will absorb the cost-savings without passing them on to developers.
+As the cost of scrap metal generally undercuts that of virgin steel, and recycling saves 72% of the energy we need for primary production, these initiatives could lead to significant savings once commercial maturity and large-scale production are achieved, but even when we get to that point, uncertainty lingers about whether these efforts will lead to future reductions in wind turbine prices or if manufactures will absorb the cost-savings without passing them on to developers.

 86% of wind power life cycle emissions are attributed to the extraction of raw materials and manufacturing.
 This includes using metals such as steel, aluminum, and copper.
 The remaining 14% of emissions are contributed by transportation, installation, operations, and maintenance (O&M), and decommissioning and disposal.
+Source: WoodMackenzie

 Wooden turbine towers to the rescue